hbredin/DomainAdversarialVoiceActivityDetection/README.md

 ## Running experiments

-Once you succesfully ran the [database.ipynb](./database.ipynb) of the "Database creation" step, you can first create a configuration file describing all the hyper-parameters of your model :
+Once you succesfully ran the notebook [database.ipynb](./database.ipynb) of the "Database creation" step, you can first create a configuration file describing all the hyper-parameters of your model :

 ```bash
 cat models/config.yml